privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 - `chi_base_table`:  [TableColumn; 2], for $\chi$-step lookup, $[0,1,1,0,0]$;
 - `pack_table`: [TableColumn; 2], indicates the pack relation, i.e. 0..256 encoded as Keccak-sparse-word representation;

-Since these tables can be used in multiple bits where each bit will do lookup according to the table, e.g. with number of bits equals `part_size`, Keccak Circuit needs to determine the optimal `part_size` for each table.
+Since these tables can be used in multiple bits where each bit will do lookup according to the table, e.g. with a number of bits equals `part_size`, Keccak Circuit needs to determine the optimal `part_size` for each table.
 This is done in the function `get_num_bits_per_lookup_impl`, which determines the maximum number of bits by the condition $$\verb"range"^{\verb"num_bits"+1}+\verb"num_unusable_rows"<=2^{\verb"KECCAK_DEGREE"}$$ Currently `KECCAK_DEGREE`=19.

 ### Number of KeccakRows needed for one hash

 In some other circuits such as the [aggregation and compression circuits](https://github.com/scroll-tech/zkevm-circuits/tree/develop/aggregator), there is a need to exactly compute the number of rows consumed by one hash.
-This can be done by first compute the number of bytes in the input plus padding, and then divide into chunks of size `RATE`=136 bytes.
+This can be done by first computing the number of bytes in the input plus padding, and then dividing it into chunks of size `RATE`=136 bytes.
 The number of Keccak rows that each chunk will consume is equal to
 $$\verb"DEFAULT_KECCAK_ROWS" * (1+\verb"NUM_ROUNDS")$$
 and with the current setting `DEFAULT_KECCAK_ROWS=12`, `NUM_ROUNDS=24` this number will be 300.
 The number of chunks is determined by the input length plus padding and is equal to
 $$\verb"input.len()"/\verb"RATE" + 1$$